timokline/CS331_Assignment6/README.md

 The result of evaluating an expression involving a Caracal operator is the same as for the Lua operator with the same name, followed by conversion to an integer, with the following exceptions.

 * Division by zero.
-If the second operand of a division (`/`) or modulus (`%`) operator is zero, then the operator should return zero.
+If the second operand of a division (`/`) ormodulus (`%`) operator is zero, then the operator should return zero.
 * Caracal has no separate Boolean type.
-Caracal comparison operators return `1` on true and `0` on false.
+Caracal comparison operatorsreturn `1` on true and `0` on false.
-  * The Caracal `!=` operator corresponds to the Lua inequality operator (`~=`).
+* The Caracal `!=` operator corresponds to the Lua inequalityoperator (`~=`).
 * Caracal has a unary `+` operator, but Lua does not.
-The Caracal unary `+` operator simply returns its operand unchanged.
-So, for example, in Caracal, `+x` has the same value as `x`.
+The Caracalunary `+` operator simply returns its operand unchanged.
+So, forexample, in Caracal, `+x` has the same value as `x`.
-  * To evaluate an array item in an expression, first evaluate the expression between brackets; use the result as the index for an item in the array with the given name.
-The value is the value of this array item, or its default value (zero) if it is not *defined*.
+* To evaluate an array item in an expression, first evaluate theexpression between brackets; use the result as the index for an itemin the array with the given name.
+The value is the value of thisarray item, or its default value (zero) if it is not *defined*.

 #### __Statements__

 Caracal has seven kinds of statements: *Write statement*, *Return statement*, *Function call*, *Assignment statement*, *Function definition*, *If statement*, and *For loop*.
 We discuss the semantics of each of these.

 A *Write statement* outputs one or more strings to the standard output.
 For each *write argument*, one string is output.

-  * If the *write argument* is a StringLiteral lexeme, then the string printed is the StringLiteral with its leading and trailing quote marks removed.
+* If the *write argument* is a StringLiteral lexeme, then the stringprinted is the StringLiteral with its leading and trailing quotemarks removed.
-  * If the *write argument* is a `char` call, then a number is passed to `char`; call this number `n`.
-If `n` is not in the range 0 to 255, then set `n` to zero.
-The string printed is the string created by the following Lua code: “`string.char(n)`”.
+* If the *write argument* is a `char` call, then a number is passedto `char`; call this number `n`.
+If `n` is not in the range 0 to 255,then set `n` to zero.
+The string printed is the string created by thefollowing Lua code: “`string.char(n)`”.
-  * If the argument of `write` is an expression, then the string printed is the string form of the number resulting from evaluating the expression.
+* If the argument of `write` is an expression, then the stringprinted is the string form of the number resulting from evaluatingthe expression.

 <p><div align="center"><strong>!!</strong> <em>For information on converting the numeric value of an expression to a string, see <em><a href="#implementation-notes">Implementation Notes</a></em>, below.</em> <strong>!!</strong></div></p>